gilir/rpi-ghost/README.md

 ## About Ghost
-Ghost is a free and open source blogging platform written in JavaScript.
+[Ghost](https://ghost.org/) is a free and open source blogging platform written in JavaScript.

-## ARM build, for Rapsberry PI
+## ARM build, for Raspberry PI
 Based on official alpine version of Dockerbuild.
-See Tags for the version of Ghost available.
+See Tags for the versions of Ghost available.

 ## Features
 - Alpine 3.5